MyraMyraOTW/Oshoth/Firearms.md

 500g | 1d6 Piercing | 10 lbs | 20ft Cone | Brutal

 ### Letter of Resignation
 A small stylish hand rifle with an ivory handle and intricate runic carvings on the barrel.
-Only reserved for special cases where the worker is to unruly to keep employed.
+Only reserved for special cases where the worker is too unruly to keep employed.

 #### Stats